Combining Learning and Control for Data-driven Approaches of Cyber-Physical Systems: Sequential Team Decision Proplems with Nonclassical Information Structures

-A potential direction for future research should explore the intersection of learning and control \cite{Malikopoulos2022a} for team decision problems with nonclassical information structures.
+A potential direction for future research should explore the intersection of learning and control \cite{Malikopoulos2022a,Malikopoulos2024} for team decision problems with nonclassical information structures.
 For example, cyber-physical systems, e.g., emerging mobility systems \cite{zhao2019enhanced}, in most instances, represent systems of systems with informationally decentralized structure.
 In such systems, however, there is typically a large volume of data with a dynamic nature which is added to the system gradually and not altogether in advance.
 Therefore, neither traditional supervised (or unsupervised) learning nor typical model-based control approaches can effectively facilitate feasible solutions with performance guarantees.
 These challenges could be circumvented at the intersection of learning and control.
-Given that the control strategies presented here are separated, a similar separation could be established between learning and control, and thus, combine the online and offline advantages of both traditional supervised (or unsupervised) learning and typical model-based control approaches.